PoPGRI/GRAIC22-Benchmarks/run_experiments.md

     docker run -dit --name graic_test --privileged --rm --gpus all --env NVIDIA_DISABLE_REQUIRE=1 sundw2014/graic-testing-graic

 ## Step 3: Launch Testing Script
-    docker exec graic_test ./runCarla.sh 2000 &
+Open 3 terminals in the docker using the below commands:

-    docker exec graic_test sleep 15
+    docker exec -it graic_test bash

+In Terminal 1:

+    ./runCarla.sh 2000

+In Terminal 2:

-    docker exec graic_test ./launch.sh 2000 "model_free" "t1_triple"
+    ./launch.sh 2000 "model_free" "t1_triple"

-    docker exec graic_test sleep 15
+In Terminal 3:

-    docker exec graic_test ./race.sh graic2021@gmail.com ${folder_name}
+    ./race.sh graic2021@gmail.com ${folder_name}

+When Terimal 3 has finishde the above process, generate the video:

-    docker exec graic_test ./jpg_2_mp4.sh
+    ./jpg_2_mp4.sh
 Notes:
-1. You could either put above commands in one script and then execute, or open a new terminal for each command.
-2. Replace folder_name with the the team name that you want to run experiments on(E.g. `EMI`).
+1. Replace folder_name with the the team name that you want to run experiments on(E.g. `EMI`).
-3. The testing docker currently stores the latest submission of all GRAIC 2022 teams.
-If you want to run previous versions of code, please use `docker cp` command to replace the existsing folder with your desired one.
+2. The testing docker currently stores the latest submission of all GRAIC 2022 teams.
+If you want to run previous versions of the submitted code, please use `docker cp` command to replace the existsing folder with your desired one.
-4. There are currently 5 tracks provided by GRAIC 2022. `t1_triple`, `t2_triple`, `t3`, `t4`, `track5`.
+3. There are currently 5 tracks provided by GRAIC 2022. `t1_triple`, `t2_triple`, `t3`, `t4`, `track5`.
 Replace the t1_triple above in you want run experiments on other tracks

 ## Output (stored in /home/carla)
 - output_ego_vehicle.mp4